SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-javarto/publish-subscribe.md

 The `messageCallback` is invoked for each Direct message received by the Session.
 In this sample, the message is printed to the screen.
 For the purpose of this tutorial a countdown latch is used to block the consumer thread until a single message has been received.

 The `sessionEventCallback` is invoked for various significant session events like connection, disconnection, and other API session events.
 In this sample, simply prints the events.
-See the [JavaRTO API documentation]({{ site.docs-javarto-api }}){:target="_top"} and samples for details on the session events.
+See the [JavaRTO API documentation](https://docs.solace.com/API-Developer-Online-Ref-Documentation/jrto/index.html) and samples for details on the session events.

 ### Session Creation